IzatheWriter/Beginner-Baker-s-Guide/A Mixer and Blender.md

 ---
-title: A Mixer and Blender
+title: A Mixer or Blender
 layout: default
-parent: Tools
+nav_order: 6
-nav_order: 1
+has _children: true
 ---